 I always say that the best way to learn how to do something is by doing it.
 This is definitely true when it comes to embroidery.
 Starting with a beginner embroidery pattern is definitely the best way to go.
+If you’d rather start with a kit that comes with supplies, check out my post full of Embroidery Kits for Beginners.

 If you’ve never done embroidery before, how do you know what a beginner pattern looks like?
 Beginner embroidery patterns have simpler stitches and not a lot of filling in of areas.
 To make things easy for you, I’ve compiled a list of patterns that I think would be great for anyone just starting out with embroidery.
 Some are easier than others.
 If you are a true beginner, look for something that is just lines and no filling or fancy stitches.
 Some of these are free and others are from Etsy shops that I love to support.